Troop 49- An Overview

 : The Troop goes to two different week long camps each year.
 The Troop also schedules one activity each month, usually a campout.
 Scouts have the opportunity to make suggestions by talking to their Patrol Leader or the Senior Patrol Leader.
 Currently we go to a weeklong camp at Gardner Dam, a weeklong camp at Camp Long Lake, Devil’s Lake Fall Camp-O-Ree and Hike, Home Improvement Camp, Outdoorsman Camp, and have recently gone to Missouri’s Meramec Caverns, USS Cobia sleepover, Winter camp and Waterpark trip, Rock River Canoe Trip, and camped locally.
 We are always looking for new ideas and new adventures.

 : Troop 49 aims to schedule one High Adventure Camp each year.
 They are planned at least a year in advance.
 They can be costly, which is why it is important for scouts to fundraise.
 Scouts must be 14 years old at the time of the camp.
-We went to Philmont in 2013, Florida Sea Base in 2014, and are going to Glacier National Park in Montana in 2015, Philmont in 2016, and Sea Base and/or Boundary Waters in 2017.
+We recently have gone to Philmont, Florida Sea Base, Glacier National Park, Boundary Waters, and Yellowstone National Park.

 Basic Camping Equipment Needs